build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 10. Remember that storage requirements can evolve, and it's always a good idea to periodically reassess your storage needs to ensure you're utilizing the most appropriate storage solution on AWS.

 ### Summary

 Choosing the right storage on AWS requires understanding your requirements, evaluating available options like Amazon S3, S3 Storage Classes, EBS Types, Instance Store, EFS, FSx flavours and considering performance, durability, and cost implications, ensuring security and compliance, planning for scalability, reviewing customer feedback, and conducting small-scale experiments.
 Hope this blog gave you some idea on how to choose best storage for your workloads.
+The table below summarizes key charecteristics.
 To dive further, you can always visit [Choosing an AWS storage service](https://aws.amazon.com/getting-started/decision-guides/storage-on-aws-how-to-choose/).